sergeyklay/dotfiles/README.md

 ## Shell support

-These dotfiles are meant to be used with Zsh, but some scripts may work as Bash accepts Zsh interpreter.
+These dotfiles are meant to be used with Zsh, but some scripts may work as Bash accepts Z shell interpreter.
 Also, your shell should support colors so everything works well.
 Wherever possible, compatibility with Linux as well as macOS is maintained.

 ## Project Structure

-### Zsh startup files
+### Z shell startup files

-There are five startup files that Zsh will read commands from in order:
+There are five startup files that Z shell will read commands from in order:

 ```sh
 zshenv